Healthy Banana Bread with Dates and Walnuts made with whole-grain flour and no refined sugar.

 Yeah, it has been through its paces.
 And has come out the other side moister than I could have hoped for in a whole-grain refined-sugar-free recipe.
 I’m convinced that it’s in part because I used chopped Mdjool dates to sweeten it and add extra moisture.
 Plus some of our own home-made maple syrup.
 Maple is hygroscopic (which means it attracts and holds moisture) so it makes it even more moist than white refined sugar would have.

 You all will love it and it is so simple to put together.
-Watch this 40 second video to see just how quick and easy it is.

 Which is a worse omission, no pie or no banana bread?